 Project tracking / Workflow management tools

 There days there’s no shortage of products to help you manage projects and workflows.
 Jira is the Agile dev teams’ favorite, but there are also Kissflow, Asana and dozens more.
 The good news is that many of these tools are flexible enough to manage GIST artifacts (OKRs, Idea banks, Step plans) and to create composite views.
 There are many ways to do this — a team I’m working with recently showed me how they combine collapsible Step plans and a Task kanban board in one view.
 I expect to see more and more of these types of adaptations.
 Eventually though, if GIST goes mainstream, we’ll see native GIST support out of the box.
-Here’s one very early example — fibery.io,
+Here are some early are some early examples: — fibery.io, and draft.io.

 The GIST Board